-- (a) Identification of principal risks, including those relating to credit, market, liquidity, operational, compliance, and reputation of MHC, and actions to mitigate the risks; - (b) Appointment of a chief risk officer who, among other things, shall provide assurance that the oversight of risk management is independent from operational management and is adequately resourced with proper

-- visibility and status in the organisation.
-Taking into consideration the current operations of the Company, it has been agreed that this function will fall under the responsibility of the Manager, Risk and Compliance; - (c) Ensuring independence of the Manager, Risk and Compliance from operational management without any requirement to generate revenues; - (d) Requirement of the Manager, Risk and Compliance to provide regular reports to the Committee, Senior Management and the Board on his activities and findings relating to the institution's risk appetite framework: - (e) Receive from senior officers periodic reports on risk exposures and activities to manage risks; and - (f) Formulate and make recommendations to the Board on risk management issues.
+- (a) Identification of principal Risks, including those relating to credit, market, liquidity, operational, compliance, and reputation of the Institution, and actions to mitigate the Risks; - (b) Appointment of a Chief Risk Officer who, among other things, shall provide assurance that the oversight of Risk Management is independent from Operational Management and is adequately resourced with proper visibility and status in the Organisation.
+Taking into consideration the current operations of the Company, it has been agreed that this function will fall under the responsibility of the Manager, Risk and Compliance; - (c) Ensuring independence of the Manager, Risk and Compliance from Operational Management without any requirement to generate revenues; - (d) Requirement of the Manager, Risk and Compliance to provide regular reports to the Committee, Senior Management and the Board on his activities and findings relating to the Institution's Risk Appetite Framework; - (e) Receive from Senior Officers periodic reports on Risk exposures and activities to manage Risks; and - (f) Formulate and make recommendations to the Board on Risk Management issues.